coeus-kashifaslam/starter/readme.md

 **browser-sync:**

-for live relead and mobile testing
+for live reload and mobile testing

 **gulp-imagemin:**